 Why Join FHCA?

 “It’s an awesome opportunity.
-It’s going to help you professionally and at the same you get to enjoy yourself.
+It’s going to help you professionally, and at the same time, you get to enjoy yourself.
 Network with people in the same major.
 Sometimes when you are in a classroom, you only get to know the person sitting next to you or in your CLC group, but you don’t really get to know the other people in your class.
 For me, I only know one or two people in each class.
 But through the club, I actually get to know who the rest of the people are.
 Later on in life, I can contact them and see where they are.”